rems-project/linksem/README.md

 ## Introduction

-This repository contains work relating to an ongoing project (under the aegis of the wider REMS project) to formalise the linking of ELF object code, and related notions.
+Linksem is a formalisation of substantial parts of ELF linking and DWARF debug information.
 It contains:

   * A formalisation of the core ELF file format, the de facto standard executable and linkable file format on Linux and related systems, written